 Stock Allocation = 100 – Your Age

-While one can argue this advice is outdated (I would agree) there’s still a lot to.
+While one can argue this advice is outdated (I would agree), it still holds some value as a starting point.

-The below chart shows the average asset allocation among younger vs. older investors.
-Most notable, you can see that the average stock allocation of millennials is only 30%.
+The below chart (published by Bank of America) shows the average asset allocation among younger vs. older investors.
+Most notably, you can see that the average stock allocation of millennials is only 30%.

 There’s clearly a misunderstanding of asset allocation among investors both young and old.

-As for this formula being outdated — we have better models today to maximize return and minimize risk.
-Nonetheless, the ratio teaches an important concept — your investing strategy should get more conservative as you age.
+As for this formula being outdated: we have better models today to maximize return and minimize risk.
+Nonetheless, the ratio teaches an important concept, which is that your investing strategy should get more conservative as you age.